-If you earned an online doctorate from an accredited college or university, can you call yourself a “doctor”?
-Yes, you can, and it’s an honor that you can be proud of, too, considering your blood, sweat, and tears!
+If you earned an online doctorate degree from an accredited college or university, can you call yourself a “doctor”?
+Yes, you can, and it’s an honor that you can be proud of, too, considering how online doctorate students shed their blood, sweat, and tears!

 Take the case of Dr. Jill Biden, the First Lady of the United States (FLOTUS), who earned her Doctor of Education (EdD) in Educational Leadership from the University of Delaware.
 Don’t let the sexist controversy that surrounded her use of the title deter you from pursuing your dreams of an online doctorate, either!